Warhammer 40K: The Squats, AKA Leagues of Votann Lost To Time

 The Squats made a short appearance in the racial background section of the core 40K rulebook.
 They would appear referenced in other faction’s codices yet never received one of their own.
 The writing was on the wall.

 Strangely while the Squats were waning in 28mm 40K, they were growing and thriving in EPIC where they finally grew into a distinctive force at 6mm.
-GW designers would say that EPIC offered the scale and “breathing room” that let the Squats shine.
+GW designers would later say that EPIC offered the scale and “breathing room” that let the Squats shine.
 Their army was slow, but emphasized extreme toughness, high firepower and had battlefield morale that would make a Space Marine blush.
 You had to kill almost every single Squat in a formation before they would even consider running.

 Squat army in EPIC circa 1992